- Claude Fischer – President

 - Matana Levi– Livelihoods and Natural Resources Officer, Lukula – Tanzania

-Matana Levi is an enthusiastic and passionate conservation biologist with broad experience in wildlife researches, biodiversity conservation and community development.
-He holds a B.Sc. degree in Wildlife Science and Conservation from the University of Dar es Salaam and a Master’s degree in Biodiversity Conservation and Ecosystem Management from the Nelson Mandela African Institution of Science and Technology.
-For his Master’s project, he studied the foraging ecology of giraffes in the Tarangire-Manyara Ecosystem in partnership with the Wild Nature Institute.
-He now works with ADAP as a Livelihoods and Natural Resources Officer for the Community Forest Management of the Rungwa Corridor project in Tanzania.
+Matana Levi is an enthusiastic and passionate conservation biologist with broad experience in wildlife research, biodiversity conservation, and community development.
+He holds a Bachelor in Wildlife Science and Conservation from the University of Dar es Salaam and a Master in Biodiversity Conservation and Ecosystem Management from the Nelson Mandela African Institute of Science and Technology.

-Thanks to all the former committee members, employees, interns or volunteers who worked for ADAP: Florian Reinhard, Alix Jornot, Nicola Cantoreggi, Joanne Félix, Gabriel Valdez, Tania Garnier, Mariela Gois Carrel, Céline Bartolomucci, Manon Mariller, Hélène Weber, Alejandro Jorand, Claire Julliand, Fabrice Frigerio, Anne Ceppi, Issa Mpinga, Pauline Plagnat, Paulo de Cantos, Alexandre Tasev, Lina Conus, Pierre-Armand Roulet, Alexis Kabore and all the others we forgot to mention here!
+Thanks to all the former committee members, employees, interns, and volunteers who work or have worked for ADAP: Florian Reinhard, David Hartlieb, Nicola Cantoreggi, Joanne Félix, Gabriel Valdez, Tania Garnier, Mariela Gois Carrel, Céline Bartolomucci, Manon Mariller, Hélène Weber, Alejandro Jorand, Claire Julliand, Fabrice Frigerio, Anne Ceppi, Issa Mpinga, Pauline Plagnat, Paulo de Cantos, Alexandre Tasev, Lina Conus, Pierre-Armand Roulet, Alexis Kabore, and all those who have been forgotten here.